OpenWaterFoundation/owf-app-infomapper-ng-doc-user/mkdocs-project/docs/appendix-install/map-event-config-files.md

 and therefore it must be created with a text editor.
 The following is an example of a popup configuration file.
-In this case the popup will list all attributes for the feature that has been clicked on and display buttons with each of the labels shown.
+In this case the popup will list all attributes for the feature that has been clicked on and will display buttons that trigger actions.

 ```
 {